 Sufjan Stevens has been releasing annual Christmas EPs for the past 12 years.
 They started off as friendly folk-pop, but then Sufjan got a drum machine and things went off the loony deep end.
 His electroclash version of ‘Do You Hear What I Hear’ is loopy enough, but 2010’s ‘Christmas Unicorn’ is completely chicken-oriental.
 It’s 12 minutes of Christmas crazy.
 Starting off as a sort of medieval ditty about “a horse with a fantasy twist” it adds layers and layers of voices, builds into a massive crescendo before breaking down and reassembling itself as, obviously, ‘Love Will Tear Us Apart’, because nothing says Christmas like Joy Division.
 Actually brilliant.

-Kate Bush clearly loves her a bit of Christmas (search out her wonderfully insane 1979 Christmas special) and last year’s ‘50 Words for Snow’ proved she’s still gloriously batshit.
+Kate Bush clearly loves her a bit of Christmas (search out her wonderfully insane 1979 Christmas special) and ‘50 Words for Snow’ proved she’s still gloriously batshit.
 This 13 minute jazzy gem sees Kate build a magical Snowman that comes to life, gives her a very chilly seeing to and, alas, melts in the morning.
 As they do.